Signals

 When you use Signals for the first time, you'll have the option to:

-• Explore Signals in the sandbox - if you want to get a feel for Signals, you can explore how it works in our test sandbox environment
+• Explore Signals in the sandbox - If you want to get a feel for Signals, you can explore how it works in our test sandbox environment

 Analysing a Signal

-Archiving Signals
+Saving Signals

 Cut big chunks of data down to size